learning-zone/java-basics/collections-questions.md

 ## Collections Interview Questions

 #### Q. What is Java Collections Framework?
 List out some benefits of Collections framework?
+A collection, as name implies, is group of objects.
+Java Collections framework is consist of the interfaces and classes which helps in working with different types of collections such as lists, sets, maps, stacks and queues etc.

+**Collection**

+Collection interface is at the root of the hierarchy.
+Collection interface provides all general purpose methods which all collections classes must support (or throw UnsupportedOperationException).
+It extends Iterable interface which adds support for iterating over collection elements using the “for-each loop” statement.

+**List**

+Lists represents an ordered collection of elements.
+Using lists, we can access elements by their integer index (position in the list), and search for elements in the list. index start with 0, just like an array.

+Some useful classes which implement List interface are – ArrayList, CopyOnWriteArrayList, LinkedList, Stack and Vector.

+**Set**

+Sets represents a collection of sorted elements.
+Sets do not allow the duplicate elements.
+Set interface does not provides no guarantee to return the elements in any predictable order; though some Set implementations store elements in their natural ordering and guarantee this order.

+Some useful classes which implement Set interface are – ConcurrentSkipListSet, CopyOnWriteArraySet, EnumSet, HashSet, LinkedHashSet and TreeSet.

+**Map**

+The Map interface enable us to store data in key-value pairs (keys should be immutable).
+A map cannot contain duplicate keys; each key can map to at most one value.

+The Map interface provides three collection views, which allow a map’s contents to be viewed as a set of keys, collection of values, or set of key-value mappings.
+Some map implementations, like the TreeMap class, make specific guarantees as to their order; others, like the HashMap class, do not.

+Some useful classes which implement Map interface are – ConcurrentHashMap, ConcurrentSkipListMap, EnumMap, HashMap, Hashtable, IdentityHashMap, LinkedHashMap, Properties, TreeMap and WeakHashMap.

+**Stack**

+The Java Stack interface represents a classical stack data structure, where elements can be pushed to last-in-first-out (LIFO) stack of objects.
+In Stack we push an element to the top of the stack, and popped off from the top of the stack again later.

+**Queue**

+A queue data structure is intended to hold the elements (put by producer threads) prior to processing by consumer thread(s).
+Besides basic Collection operations, queues provide additional insertion, extraction, and inspection operations.

+Some useful classes which implement Map interface are – ArrayBlockingQueue, ArrayDeque, ConcurrentLinkedDeque, ConcurrentLinkedQueue, DelayQueue, LinkedBlockingDeque, LinkedBlockingQueue, LinkedList, LinkedTransferQueue, PriorityBlockingQueue, PriorityQueue and SynchronousQueue.

+**Deque**

+A double ended queue (pronounced “deck“) that supports element insertion and removal at both ends.
+When a deque is used as a queue, FIFO (First-In-First-Out) behavior results.
+When a deque is used as a stack, LIFO (Last-In-First-Out) behavior results.

+Some common known classes implementing this interface are ArrayDeque, ConcurrentLinkedDeque, LinkedBlockingDeque and LinkedList.

+**The Java Collections Framework provides the following benefits:**

+* Reduces programming effort
+* Increases program speed and quality
+* Allows interoperability among unrelated APIs
+* Reduces effort to learn and to use new APIs
+* Reduces effort to design new APIs
+* Fosters software reuse

 ![Java Collections Framework](https://github.com/learning-zone/java-interview-questions/blob/master/assets/collection.png)